DunZzzz/viabird/Readme.md

 Le projet Viabird a été créé en 2018 durant le Hackathon EuropeRemix pour se poursuivre à travers le LabFab de Rennes et 3 étudiants Epitech.

+New installation of the software can be done using the new_box branch which will upload the photos directly to viabird.eu

 ## Prerequis Raspberry

  - Avoir une raspberry pi avec raspbian installé